patryk47853/LeetCode-Solutions/626. Exchange Seats/README.md

 +-------------+---------+
 id is the primary key (unique value) column for this table.
-Each row of this table indicates the name and the ID of a student. id is a continuous increment.
+Each row of this table indicates the name and the ID of a student. id is a continuous increment.</code>

 Write a solution to swap the seat id of every two consecutive students.
 If the number of students is odd, the id of the last student is not swapped.